The WoodCraft Tour

 • Meet with craftsmen in their studios, shops and on-site

-• Machiya construction & renovation, with traditional tool demonstration
+• Traditional machiya construction & renovation, with hands-on tool demonstration

 • Shinto Shrine and Buddhist temple carpenter’s ‘miya-daiku’ studio